The threat from antimicrobial resistance

 Overall Course Objectives

-The course provides a multi-disciplinary approach combining the disciplines of conventional microbiology, whole genome sequencing and bioinformatics to determine antimicrobial resistance in bacteria.
-Antibiotic resistance will be evaluated both pheno- and geno-typically, and bioinformatics software will be applied to further characterize bacterial genomes in relation to development and transmission of antimicrobial resistance.
+The course provides a multi-disciplinary approach combining the disciplines of conventional microbiology, whole genome sequencing and bioinformatics to characterize antimicrobial resistance in bacteria.
+Antibiotic resistance will be evaluated both through conventional phenotypic methods and through genotypic approaches.
+Bioinformatics software will be applied to further characterize bacterial genomes in relation to development and transmission of antimicrobial resistance, as well as for evaluation of genetic relatedness between bacterial isolates.

 Learning Objectives

-• Describe the history and classification of antimicrobials
+- Describe the history and classification of different antimicrobial agents

-• Explain the emerging threat of antimicrobial resistance to critical important drugs including drug usage in a One Health context
+- Explain the threat of emerging antimicrobial resistance to critically important drugs, including in a One Health context

-• Outline different surveillance and monitoring systems for antimicrobial resistance
+- Outline different surveillance and monitoring approaches for antimicrobial resistance

-• Perform library preparation and whole genome sequencing of bacterial isolates
+- Perform library preparation and whole genome sequencing of bacterial isolates through current WGS technologies

-• Perform bioinformatics analysis and characterization of single genomes including taxonomic and type identification, prediction of plasmid and antimicrobial resistance genes, and cluster analysis
+- Perform bioinformatics analysis and characterization of single genomes including taxonomic and type identification, prediction of plasmid content, identification of genetic mechanisms of antimicrobial resistance, and cluster analysis

-• Identification of clusters and possible transmission routes of analyzed bacterial pathogens
+- Identify clusters and possible transmission routes of bacterial pathogens

-• Utilize the knowledge acquired to elucidate the level and spread of antimicrobial resistance
+- Utilize the knowledge acquired to elucidate the spread and potential impact of antimicrobial resistance and/or important bacterial clones

 Course Content

-The course provides a multi-disciplinary approach to assess the antimicrobial resistance in bacterial pathogens to understand the emerging global threat.
+The course provides a multi-disciplinary approach to assess antimicrobial resistance in bacterial pathogens to understand this emerging global threat.

-The course will focus on the theoretical background of development of antimicrobials, as well as the, modes of action, mechanisms, classification, epidemiology, treatment, usage, mobile elements, bacterial physiology and acquisition of resistance, methodologies in antimicrobial susceptibility testing and interpretation of phenotypic susceptibility data.
+The course will focus on the theoretical background of development of antimicrobials, as well as their classification, modes of action and usage for treatment, and bacterial physiology, epidemiology, acquisition of resistance, presence and transmission of mobile elements, methodologies for phenotypic and genotypic antimicrobial susceptibility testing and interpretation of results.

-The course will give hands-on laboratory experience in both conventional antimicrobial susceptibility testing and whole genome sequencing technology of single bacterial isolates.
-Further, introduce bioinformatics analysis to determine antimicrobial resistance in bacteria and to characterize bacterial genomes in a One Health context.
+The course provide hands-on laboratory experience in both conventional antimicrobial susceptibility testing and whole genome sequencing technologies of single bacterial isolates.
+Further, introduce bioinformatics analysis to determine antimicrobial resistance in bacteria, to elucidate genetic relatedness and to characterize bacterial genomes in a One Health context.

 Recommended prerequisites